 Pitbulls receive spay/neuter surgery at half price, with DHLPP and Rabies vaccines included at no additional cost.
-To qualify for the discount, dogs must appear at least 75% Pitbull at the discretion of the technicians and DVMs at time of drop-off.
 We at HSHV love Pitbulls and want to help them out!

 *We offer discounted sterilization prices to pets under six months of age, as the surgery is faster (which means less time under anesthesia for the pet), the recovery period is shorter, and we’d like to encourage spaying/neutering before your pet can reproduce.

 - Surgery by our licensed veterinary surgeon, with assistance and animal monitoring by our trained veterinary technicians

 - Pain control – anesthetic injection and local block at time of surgery; and post-operative therapeutic laser therapy to promote healing.
 Dogs also receive pain medication (NSAIDs) to take home.

 - No additional fees for obesity or estrus (in heat); cryptorchid surgery (for undescended testicles) is additional